KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 | PAYMENTS           | 240      |
 | GATEWAYS           | 241      |

-For example, the following parameters create an asset chain where only the `faucet` and `rewards` modules are active:
+For example, the following parameters create an Smart Chain where only the `faucet` and `rewards` modules are active:

 ```bash
 ./komodod -ac_name=EXAMPLE -ac_supply=0 -ac_reward=100000000 -ac_cc=2 -ac_ccenable=228,229